chamikamunithunga/Odyssey_Red_Planet/README.md

 📄 License
 -----------
-This project is licensed under the MIT License.
+This project is licensed under the  License.

 💬 Contact
 ----------